Aarush458/RootCause.ai/README.md

 ## Notes

-- Uses the current `google-genai` SDK.
-The older `google-generativeai` package is deprecated — don't install it.
 - If the Gemini call fails (bad key, rate limit, network), the UI shows a clear error instead of crashing.